-• Familiarise themselves with the Health and Safety statements produced by the Trust as published on Access and in the Staff Handbook

-- Read and understand the Trust's Health and Safety Policy - Comply with Health and Safety Regulations or instructions and use any safety equipment and protective clothing which is supplied to you by the Trust - Comply with any hygiene requirements - Comply with any accident reporting requirements - Never act in a way which might cause risk or damage to any other members of the Trust community or visitors. - Inform their line manager of any paid work undertaken elsewhere.
+- Familiarise themselves with the Health and Safety statements produced by the Trust as published on Access and in the Staff Handbook - Read and understand the Trust's Health and Safety Policy - Comply with Health and Safety Regulations or instructions and use any safety equipment and protective clothing which is supplied to you by the Trust - Comply with any hygiene requirements related to specific work activities as defined by the school. - Comply with any accident reporting requirements - Never act in a way which might cause risk or damage to any other members of the Trust community or visitors. - Inform their line manager of any paid work undertaken elsewhere.
 This is to comply with the Working Time Regulations, which are a Health and Safety initiative.